 Christine has always had a travel itch for Paris, and thought it would be a wonderful idea to run the Paris Marathon in the year of her 50th birthday.
 With eager amenability, my first response is ‘well, we will need to do some carbo loading, so let’s start in Italy’.
 And so, as winter regurgitates the spring, our trip is set!

-Our first stop is in Europe’s kinky over-the-knee boot of Italy and the hydrated city of Venice, whose streets are made of water.
+Our first stop is in Europe’s kinky over-the-knee boot of Italy and its hydrated city of Venice, whose streets are made of water.
 We board a water-bus called a ‘vaporetto’ and join a flotilla of gondolas and other watercraft traveling along the commercial spinal cord of Venice; the Grand Canal.
 The buildings along the old canals have their foundations cloaked below water, creating the magical impression the historical city is actually floating.
 It is with good reason it has been baptized as the most beautiful ‘street’ in the world.

 Slowly cruising under the Rialto Bridge, I lean over and give Christine a kiss on the cheek, marveling that we are actually here.
 Docking near the famous San Marco Square, we disembark and begin burrowing through the confusion of narrow alleyways in an attempt to find the small hotel we have booked.